East Challow

 East Challow is a village and civil parish about 1 mi west of Wantage in the Vale of White Horse, England.
 Historically it was part of the ecclesiastical parish of Letcombe Regis, but since 1852 East and West Challow have formed their own single ecclesiastical parish.
 The civil parish was part of Berkshire until the 1974 boundary changes transferred the Vale of White Horse to Oxfordshire.

 Etymology

-The place-name Challow is first attested in a charter from 947 (though the earliest surviving copy of the charter is from the 12th century), in the Old English phrase "to Ceawan Hlewe", which can be translated as "to Ceawa's burial mound", where Ceawa is a personal name attested only here and in the place-name Chawridge.
-The name appears as Ceveslane (considered to be a mis-spelling of Ceveslaue) in the Domesday Book of 1086.
+The place-name Challow is first attested in a charter from 947 (though the earliest surviving copy of the charter is from the 12th century), in the Old English phrase "to Ceawan Hlewe".
+Hlewe meant "hillock, burial mound".
+The word ceawan here was long thought to be a personal name attested only here and in the place-names Chacombe, Chawridge and Chaureth, in which case the name Challow meant "Ceawa's burial mound".
+In the 2020s, it was suggested that Old English had a word cēawe or cēawa, meaning "jackdaw", in which case Challow could have meant "jackdaw hillock".

+The name appears as Ceveslane (considered to be a misspelling of Ceveslaue) in the Domesday Book of 1086.
 Thirteenth-century variants included Chaulea, Chaulauhe, Chawelawe and Shawelawe.

 The "East" element in the name, added to distinguish East Challow from West Challow, is first found in 1284 (in the form Est Challowe).